Andrew-Dupuis/gadgetron-wiki/Using-Matlab-with-Gadgetron-in-Docker.md

 Docker allows you to mount components from the host file system into a container at the time the containter is created and run (N.B. not, at the moment, after it has been created and run).
 We can use this facility to very painlessly access the host installation of Matlab from within a container.
 Let's look at a command for starting a gadgetron container to illustrate.

-`NV_GPU=0 /localhome/ojosephs/Downloads/nd/nvidia-docker/nvidia-docker run --name=gt1 --publish=9002:9002 --publish=8090:8090 --publish=8002:8002 -v /:/mnt -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY --rm -it gadgetron/ubuntu_1404_cuda75`
+`NV_GPU=0 nvidia-docker run --name=gt1 --publish=9002:9002 --publish=8090:8090 --publish=8002:8002 -v /:/mnt -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY --rm -it gadgetron/ubuntu_1404_cuda75`

-Everything is the same as normal for exposing the host cuda card and the gadgetron ports (see Michael's gadgetron docker wiki) except for the
+Everything is the same as normal for exposing the host cuda card and the gadgetron ports (see gadgetron wiki docker page) except for the

 `-v /:/mnt -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY`